stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 This is the list of what has changed since the first Alpha version of Duik Bassel (16)

+## 16.2.23

+#### Fixes

+- Fixed Sanity checks with locked layers freezing Duik and other issues with layers sharing the same names.

 ## 16.2.22

 #### Fixes